PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 report elements such as Card visuals, shapes and buttons.
 These are the localization techniques you will continue to use as you create and maintain reports that are required to support multiple languages.
-Now this section will conclude with some general advise building Power BI reports that support multiple languages.
+Now this section will conclude with some general advice for building Power BI reports that support multiple languages.

 ### Using Best Practices When Localizing Power BI Reports